-The RACP remains concerned about the impacts of school closures and lockdowns on children and young people.
+The RACP was concerned about the impacts of school closures and lockdowns during the COVID-19 pandemic on children and young people.
 Closing schools and early childhood education services has a significant effect on the mental health, wellbeing and learning of children and young people.
 These impacts are greatest for children and young people from disadvantaged backgrounds, and for those with disabilities.

-During 2021, the RACP has advocated for school closures to only be used as a last resort in containing COVID-19 outbreaks, and only occur on a case-by-case basis, such as when a case or contact is detected within a school setting.
+During 2021, the RACP advocated for school closures to only be used as a last resort in containing COVID-19 outbreaks, and only occur on a case-by-case basis, such as when a case or contact is detected within a school setting.